-When a person makes the same choice that Saul did and continues on in their sin, that person cannot expect to receive any compassion from the Lord.
-When they are in trouble God will not pity them.
+When a person makes the same choice that Saul did and continues on in their sin, that person can't expect to receive any compassion from the Lord.
+When they're in trouble God won't pity them.

 You see, God already offered them mercy and compassion.
 He already offered to forgive all their sins and give them everlasting life and joy, if they would only repent and believe.
-Jesus Christ actually shed His own blood and died a horrific, torturous death in order to pay the penalty for sin - and yet they still would not repent!
-So, since they rejected God's mercy, they will receive no mercy.
-Since they would not take God's pity when He offered it to them, they will instead face His wrath - wrath that will be poured out without mercy or pity or the least bit of consideration.
+Jesus Christ shed His own blood and died a horrific and torturous death to pay the penalty for sin - and yet they still won't repent!
+Since they rejected God's mercy they'll receive no mercy.
+Since they wouldn't take God's pity when He offered it to them they will instead face His wrath - a wrath that will be poured out without mercy or pity for all of eternity.

-Does the Bible actually say this?
+Does the Bible say this?
 It certainly does.
 In fact, it says it in both the Old and New Testaments: